Defending NJ 2C:18-2 Burglary.

 A person is charged with burglary when he or she enters a research facility or structure that was not open to the public and without permission to be there, with the intent to commit some offense once inside.
 This can include secretly remaining in that place with the knowledge that he or she does not have permission to be there.
 If the defendant is found guilty of such offense, it is burglary in the third degree, but it can be elevated to burglary in the second degree if particular circumstances arise, as outlined below.

-Burden of Prove for a Burglary Conviction in NJ
+Burden of Proof for a Burglary Conviction in NJ

 In order to land a conviction for burglary in the third degree in New Jersey, the prosecutor must establish beyond a reasonable doubt that the defendant entered a research facility or structure without permission with the purpose to commit an offense while on the premises.
 A “research facility” is any building or laboratory or organization engaged in testing or experimental activities that utilizes animals for various purposes, including research, testing, or education.
 A “structure” is any building, room, ship, vessel, car, or airplane, as well as any place adapted for overnight accommodation.